www.xlr8yourmac.com

 Last Updated 12/30/2006 (drive firmware versions, DiskTester results, Random R/W Tests)

 Dave C. suggested that I contact you with the disk benchmarks of my 1.1TB RAID 0.
 The RAID utlilized the internal bus of my Mac Pro using (4) 320GB Seagate 7200.10's.
 There has been so much bad press about these Seagate's we thought these speeds to be quite impressive.
-(He's referring to performance problems (dismal performance) reported with Seagate 7200.10 multi-drive RAID (originally seen with multi-drive 750GB RAID, later thought to be fixed by updated seagate drive firmware, but apparently they're still working on a universal fix.-Mike) Actually, I was thrilled with the results.
-(See notes below however on Random Read performance issues.-Mike) I just purchased DiskTester and am waiting for my personal license.
+(He's referring to performance problems (dismal performance) reported with Seagate 7200.10 multi-drive RAID (originally seen with multi-drive 750GB RAID, later thought to be fixed by updated seagate drive firmware, but apparently they're still working on a universal fix.)
+Actually, I was thrilled with the results.
+(See notes below however on Random Read performance issues.)
+I just purchased DiskTester and am waiting for my personal license.
 Let me know if you are interested in the DiskTester benchmarks on the same RAID or if you would like any other information.

 Thanks and Happy New Year...